dibley1973/StoredProcedureFramework/UsingTheStoredProcedureFramework.md

 This attribute can be applied to a property to override the default size of a text or binary types of parameter or field.
 The attribute is constructed with a `System.Int32`.

 ## Example Usage
-(Once complete) all of the code in the examples listed below will exist in the following projects:
+All of the code in the examples listed below will exist in the following projects:
 * Dibware.StoredProcedureFramework.Examples.csproj
 * Dibware.StoredProcedureFramework.Examples.Database.sqlproj